iobroker-community-adapters/ioBroker.device-watcher/README.md

 ### Blacklist

-If you don't want a specifice device in the list, you can add it in the blacklist and the adapter will ignore it.
+If you want to ignore a specifice device, you can add it in the blacklist and the device-watcher will ignore it.
+It's possible to select:

+-   Ignore in notifications
+-   Ignore in main list
+-   Ignore in adapter own list

 ![add_blacklist.png](admin/images/add_blacklist.png)